-She landed in Québec four years earlier with French military officer and founder of Montréal Paul de Chomedey as well as about 100 other colonists.
-Their goal was to defend Ville-Marie (present-day Old Montréal) against Iroquois attacks, which reduced the young colony to fewer than 50 inhabitants living in “not more than five or six houses,” according to Simone Poissant’s 1982 book, Marguerite Bourgeoys, 1620-1700.
+Bourgeoys landed in Québec five years earlier with French military officer and founder of Montréal Paul de Chomedey.
+They were joined by about 100 other colonists, who were sent to defend Ville-Marie (present-day Old Montréal) against Iroquois attacks, which reduced the young colony to fewer than 50 inhabitants living in “not more than five or six houses,” according to Simone Poissant’s 1982 book, Marguerite Bourgeoys, 1620-1700.

-Eventually, Bourgeoys and Pacaud became known as the “Congrégation de Notre-Dame,” which was largely self-supporting and earned the respect of King Louis XIV, who felt the colony “could not support a large number of materially unproductive ecclesiastics.”
+Eventually, she and a woman she recruited came to be known as the “Congrégation de Notre-Dame,” which was largely self-supporting and earned the respect of King Louis XIV, who felt the colony “could not support a large number of materially unproductive ecclesiastics.”

-In 1666, Bourgeouys opened a boarding school for young girls, and four years later, when the stable-turned-school was deemed insufficient, a large stone house was built.
+In 1666, Bourgeouys opened another boarding school for young girls.
+Four years later, when the stable-turned-school was deemed insufficient, a large stone house was built.

 1975 BOURGEOYS STAMP